 The Sustainability Committee is tasked with implementing the Loyola Climate Action Plan and sustainability elements of Plan2020, Loyola's Strategic Plan.
 New projects and initiatives are reviewed and considered by this group before they are advanced for university support or funding.
 Anyone interested in presenting a sustainability project should contact Loyola's Director of Sustainability, Aaron Durnbaugh for more information. email@example.com

 - Aaron Durnbaugh, Director of Sustainability, Institute of Environmental Sustainability – Chair

-- Nancy Tuchman, Director, Institute of Environmental Sustainability
+- Nancy Tuchman, Dean, Institute of Environmental Sustainability

 - Kana Henning, Asst.
 Vice President, Facilities